stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 account has on making a payment, due to liabilities, or would exceed limits on the receiving account, such as a trustline limit.
 Participants must ensure that the payments they sign for are receivable by the escrow accounts.

+### Trustline Authorization

+Any trustlines on the escrow accounts that have been auth revoked, or could be auth revoked, could compromise the payment channel's ability to close successfully.

+If the issuer of any auth revocable asset submits an allow trust operation freezing the amounts in either escrow account, the close transaction may fail to process if its payment operations are dependent on amounts frozen.

+There is nothing participants can do to prevent this, other than using only auth immutable assets.

+### Clawback

+Any trustlines on the escrow accounts that have clawback enabled could compromise the payment channels ability to close successfully.

+If the issuer of any clawback enabled trustline submits a clawback operation for amounts in either escrow account, the close transaction may fail to process if its payment operations are dependent on amounts clawed back.

+Participants can inspect the state of trustlines before and after formation to check if either participant has clawback enabled.
+Checking the state after formation is critical because there is no way for participants to guarantee trustline state until after formation has completed because the state can change prior to formation.
+For this reason participants should perform their initial deposit after formation, unless they trust the asset issuer not to clawback from payment channel escrow accounts, or unless the asset is auth immutable.

 ## Limitations